AishwaryaAtWork/Dashboard/README.md

 ## Build with
-NEXT JS and Tailwind CSS.
+NEXT JS, Chart JS and Tailwind CSS.

 ## Screenshots